 Adventure package to Arankele

 Arankele historical site is dating back to 6th century AD.
 Arankele had been a Buddhist monastery complex with highly important in the past and it is situated in the Kurunegala district 24 km from the city of Kurunegala.
 Historical evidence suggests that it was inhabited by forest-dwelling monks.
 The site is comprised of many historical attractions such as large hot water bath, meditating walkway, and an Ayurveda hospital.

-There are many types of equipment remain on the site that was used in the hospital and the equipment includes a huge granite herbal bath, a grinder used for herbs.
-Arankele is not only a historical site but also it is an important biological host-spot as well as a garden with a large collection of medicinal plants.
+There are many types of equipment remain on the site that were used in the hospital and the equipment includes a huge granite herbal bath, a grinder used for herbs.
+Arankele is not only a historical site but also it is an important biological hot-spot as well as a garden with a large collection of medicinal plants.
 It is believed that Arahath Maliyadeva (last monk, who attained Arahath in Sri Lanka) had been here and meditating about 800 years ago.
 Arankele is a calm tranquil place, which can even be used as a place for meditation.

 The mountains of Sri Lanka that are ranging from few meters to 2524 m above the sea level offer hundreds of off the beaten track sites for adventure tourism.
 Horton plains the highest elevated national park in the island offers excellent opportunities for hikers.
 The unusual environment of Horton plains consists of many natural habitats such as grassland, forest patches, montane forests, streams, waterfalls etc.

 Climbing of Holy Mountain (Adam speak) is starting at night in order to witness the beautiful sceneries at sunrise from the top of the mountains.
 Adams peak is the third highest mountain in the country and one of the most popular destinations among the pilgrims.